Have you ever noticed the various items for sale at the grocery store checkout line? Candy bars, sugarless gum and Star magazine.

 Here are ten “twofers” for you to consider:

 - When someone joins an email list.
-Ask them to tell their friends to subscribe as well (check out what I do with dolphins)!
+Ask them to tell their friends to subscribe as well!

 - When someone likes your Facebook Page.
 Give them an eBook that they can download.